dextersjab/workflow-graph.js/README.md

 console.log(mermaidCode);
 ```

-The generated diagram uses dashed lines (`-.->`), rather than decision nodes, to represent conditional branches.
-This provides a cleaner and more accurate representation of how the workflow behaves.
-This follows the same helpful convention as LangGraph.
+The generated diagram uses the stateDiagram-v2 format with the [*] notation for start and end states.
+Conditional branches are represented with labeled transitions.
+This provides a clean and intuitive representation of how the workflow behaves.

 ## Package Structure